slippyex/data-guardian/README.md

-# DataGuardian-Masker
+# Data-Guardian-Masker

-`DataGuardian-Masker` is a robust JavaScript utility crafted to secure sensitive strings and objects by masking confidential data within them.
+`Data-Guardian-Masker` is a robust JavaScript utility crafted to secure sensitive strings and objects by masking confidential data within them.
 This library is indispensable in contexts where data privacy is paramount, such as logging, debugging, or displaying data that contains sensitive information.

 ## Key Features